DSC01558 1

 That’s holding it back.

 That’s why we are calling for the whole of the West End to be formally recognised and designated as an International Centre.
+A shared approach that brings together strategy, investment and decision-making so the West End can succeed as a single, world-class destination.

 Why does this matter?